-- When multiple tumors are suspected (see below)
+- When multiple tumours are suspected (see below)

-- A lump at the surgical site after mastectomy (breast removal) since scar tissue may be difficult to distinguish from other tumors with other breast imaging exams
+- A lump at the surgical site after mastectomy (breast removal) since scar tissue may be difficult to distinguish from other tumours with other breast imaging exams

 - To check the axillary (underarm) lymph nodes to determine whether they contain cancer cells (sentinel lymph node biopsy)

 How useful is scintimammography in the diagnosis of breast cancer?